 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

-On this program, you’ll experience four village homestays.
+On this program, you’ll experience three village homestays.
 You’ll live with a homestay family in the villages of Chalamthang in south Sikkim and Patuk in east Sikkim for a combined 24 days.
-You’ll also have shorter stays in Pendam in east Sikkim (two days) and Kalimpong in the neighboring state of West Bengal (two days).
+You’ll also have a shorter stay in Pendam in east Sikkim (two days).

-This extended and culturally immersive stay exposes you to farming systems and integrated, sustainable farming practices that respect biodiversity, traditional knowledge, and Mother Earth.
+These culturally immersive stays expose you to farming systems and integrated, sustainable farming practices that respect biodiversity, traditional knowledge, and Mother Earth.
 You will learn about in-situ conservation of agricultural biodiversity and the role of gender in food production and processing and in ensuring nutritional security.
 You will participate in agricultural practices such as sowing, transplanting, harvesting, making hay mats, and processing food with village families.

 These experiences also prepare you for the collaborative project by giving you an understanding of food sustainability and nutrition security in the context of globalization, climate change, and government policies.